Updated 2024

 If you have any questions about your identification documents, contact your marriage celebrant.

-If either party has been previously married, you must provide the marriage celebrant with evidence of the termination with either a divorce certificate or a full death certificate.
+If either party has been previously married, you must also provide the marriage celebrant with evidence of the termination with either a divorce certificate or a full death certificate.
 Certificates in a foreign language must be translated into English by an authorised interpreter/translation service.

 For more information on obtaining proof of divorce, see the Federal Circuit Court and Family Court of Australia Website.